-Edmonton Public Schools embraces the responsibility to make environmentally conscious decisions.
+Edmonton Public Schools is committed to making environmentally-conscious decisions.
 In 2010, we developed a policy to guide and support environmental sustainability initiatives across the District.
 We promote sustainable school practices through environmental education, protection and conservation efforts.
-Many schools across the District incorporate environmentally friendly practices in their daily routines.
+Many schools across the District incorporate environmentally-friendly practices in their daily routines.

 Policy: Environment (EO.BP)